Ldupe/FreeRTOS_STM32N6570-DK/README.md

 To clone this repo you will need [GitBash](https://git-scm.com/downloads).

 ### CMSIS packs
-If you want to be able to modify the [STM32CubeMX](http://www.st.com/stm32cubemx) .ioc file of this project and be able to re-generate the code, you will need to download and install the follwing pack on STM32CubeMX.
+If you want to be able to modify the *FreeRTOS_STM32N6570-DK.ioc* file of this project and be able to re-generate the code with [STM32CubeMX](http://www.st.com/stm32cubemx), you will need to download and install the following pack on STM32CubeMX :
 * [ARM.CMSIS-FreeRTOS.11.1.0.pack](https://keilpack.azureedge.net/pack/ARM.CMSIS-FreeRTOS.11.1.0.pack)